Dr. Samuel Hahnemann, the founder of Homeopathy

 PART ONE: Samuel Hahnemann, Homeopathic Medicine and the Discovery of Miasms

-Based on this discovery, Hahnemann embraced the idea of the dynamic causes of illnesses, which sees the biochemical imbalance as a consequence of the disease, and not its cause.
-Like his predecessors Hippocrates and Paracelsus, and his contemporary Anton Mesmer, Hahnemann thought that illness is caused by a disorder in quality, quantity and circulation of the life force (“élan vital”) in a man.
-That is why the information of the original substance would stay registered in a remedy prepared in this way (the life force being also the information carrier).
-The energetic charge, quality and character of the life force in a remedy were the key elements that enabled the cure.
-It seemed that Hahnemann made every doctor's dream come true – he found a way to bring the patient back to a state of health and established the life force flow, with no side-effects.
+Based on this discovery, Hahnemann embraced the idea of the dynamic causes of illnesses, which sees the biochemical imbalance as a consequence of the disease and not its cause.
+Like his predecessors Hippocrates and Paracelsus, and his contemporary Anton Mesmer, Hahnemann thought that illness is caused by a disorder in quality, quantity, and circulation of the life force (“élan vital”) in a man.
+That is why the information of the original substance would stay registered in a remedy prepared in this way (the life force is also the information carrier).
+The energetic charge, quality, and character of the life force in a remedy were the key elements that enabled the cure.
+It seemed that Hahnemann made every doctor’s dream come true – he found a way to bring the patient back to a state of health and established the life force flow with no side effects.

-Hahnemann had already established two factors responsible for illness – an outer influence (climate, diet, injury, psychological shock, bacterial or virus infection), and an inner predisposition (inclination, susceptibility or sensitivity).
-The susceptibility towards illness was a primary factor, while the outer influences were a secondary.
-This was why some people stayed unaffected in the midst of an epidemic, while the immune system of others (due to inner susceptibility) could not fight the infections.
-The traditional medicine has the same attitude to disease, except that it reduces all inner predispositions to a genetic factor and current environmental influences.
+Hahnemann had already established two factors responsible for illness – an outer influence (climate, diet, injury, psychological shock, bacterial or virus infection) and an inner predisposition (inclination, susceptibility, or sensitivity).
+The susceptibility towards illness was a primary factor, while the outer influences were secondary.
+This was why some people stayed unaffected in the midst of an epidemic, while the immune systems of others (due to inner susceptibility) could not fight the infections.
+Traditional medicine has the same attitude to disease, except that it reduces all inner predispositions to a genetic factor and current environmental influences.
 In contrast to homeopathy, allopathic medicine still deals with symptoms excessively and examines health disorders from a microbiological aspect primarily.
 Apart from basic prevention, it pays hardly any attention to inner predispositions, considering them unchangeable.

 The homeopathic system differs from the allopathic in paying the utmost attention to inner predispositions.
 That is already evident in Materia Medica (a homeopathic textbook) it uses and in the constitutional typology that is superior to any other when it comes to quantity, quality, and depth.
-There are numerous constitution types in homeopathy, at least forty of them in the standard Materia Medica, and each requires a totally different approach by the homeopathic doctor, while the allopathic medicine treats all people as if they share the same constitution.
+There are numerous constitution types in homeopathy, at least forty of them in the standard Materia Medica, and each requires a totally different approach by the homeopathic doctor, while allopathic medicine treats all people as if they share the same constitution.
 The approach to a patient is also different.
-During an interview which can last up to several hours, a homeopathic doctor examines various aspects of a patient's life; from physical and mental symptoms to his or her psycho-physical constitution, profession, character, habits, family and social lifestyle and sexuality.
-Thus homeopathic medicine in its early phase already made considerable advance in the holistic approach to sickness.
-Still, at one point it faced an almost unsolvable problem of chronic diseases.
-This problem was eventually solved due to Hahnemann's readiness to go far enough in his study of inner predispositions.
+During an interview, which can last up to several hours, a homeopathic doctor examines various aspects of a patient’s life, from physical and mental symptoms to his or her psycho-physical constitution, profession, character, habits, family and social lifestyle, and sexuality.
+Thus, homeopathic medicine, in its early phase, has already made considerable advances in the holistic approach to sickness.
+Still, at one point, it faced an almost unsolvable problem of chronic diseases.
+This problem was eventually solved due to Hahnemann’s readiness to go far enough in his study of inner predispositions.

 Hahnemann took the term and idea of miasms from Hippocrates.
 For Hippocrates, all diseases are caused by predispositions inherent in the inner constitution and the susceptibility of that constitution to a whole range of causes that obstruct the free flow of the life force (pneuma, elan vital) in a man.
-In Hahnemann's time, at the end of the 18th century, it was still believed that infections were the consequences of contagious airborne epidemics.
+In Hahnemann’s time, at the end of the 18th century, it was still believed that infections were the consequences of contagious airborne epidemics.
 He thus considered air as the carrier of an infectious agent, but he did not think that the pathogenic substance was of a gaseous character, as was a general opinion at that time.
 In his articles on miasms, homeopath David Little says that Hahnemann was the first to notice that syphilis was a disease caused by a blood infection, even though it was very often camouflaged by symptoms of other diseases.
-His special remedy called Mercurius Solubis Hahnemanni became a standard cure for syphilis throughout Europe at the time.
-A few decades earlier a Dutch naturalist Antonie van Leeuwenhoek invented the microscope and discovered the existence of bacteria or, as he first called it, animalcule.
+His special remedy, Mercurius Solubis Hahnemanni, became a standard cure for syphilis throughout Europe at the time.
+A few decades earlier, a Dutch naturalist, Antonie van Leeuwenhoek, invented the microscope and discovered the existence of bacteria or, as he first called it, animalcule.
 This information urged Hahnemann to adopt the idea of microorganisms as the root of infectious diseases.
-He supported the animaculists' ideas of the time, while also stressing the importance of susceptibility evident in the constitution of the carrier.
+He supported the animaculists’ ideas of the time, while also stressing the importance of susceptibility evident in the constitution of the carrier.
 Thus the word miasm for Hahnemann means the effects of microorganisms on the vital force of a person, together with the symptoms that are passed on to the next generation.
-Such chronic miasms can produce degenerative diseases, auto-immune diseases, and weaken the organism with immune system disorders.
-Hahnemann presented his theory on miasms in 1828, in a paper called Chronic Diseases – Their Peculiar Nature and Homeopathic Healing, long before the medical community accepted the idea of bacteria.
-David Little considers him the founder of the modern concept of infection and his sophisticated theory of contagion far more advanced than the allopathic one since the official medicine still does not understand the effects of the miasmic processes or their inherited constitutional syndromes.
+Such chronic miasms can produce degenerative diseases and auto-immune diseases and weaken the organisms with immune system disorders.
+Hahnemann presented his theory on miasms in 1828 in a paper called Chronic Diseases – Their Peculiar Nature and Homeopathic Healing, long before the medical community accepted the idea of bacteria.
+David Little considers Hahnemann the founder of the modern concept of infection, and his sophisticated theory of contagion is more advanced than the allopathic one since the official medicine still does not understand the effects of the miasmic processes or their inherited constitutional syndromes.

 PART TWO: The Psycho-Energetic Analysis of Miasms